 One of the gifts of this perspective is the wisdom of each of the spiritual traditions.
 The sacred writings of the traditions speak beautifully about the Ultimate.
 While it may seem odd, mathematics, chemistry, biology, physics and ecology also speak to us about the Mystery of existence.
 Another third person view is found in the stunning beauty of the ocean or a star filled night sky.
 Experiencing the deep connection to the Earth and its rhythms is yet another gift of this perspective.
 Art, nature mysticism, philosophical and mystical contemplation are all ways in which we experience the Spirit present in the manifest universe.

-These words and images help us soak in the Third Person of Spirit . . .
+These words help us soak in the Third Person of Spirit . . .

 What I experienced was a grand epiphany . . . nothing short of an overwhelming sense of universal connectedness.
 I actually felt what has been described as the ecstasy of unity.

 Apollo 14 Astronaut Dr. Edgar Mitchell from: The Way of the Explorer